Height: 5' 6"

 - She received a Certificate of Recognition from the Olympians Association of India on 31 March 2019.

 - In 2018, she won her first Asian Games sprint.
 She competed in the Women’s 100 metres finals and won the silver medal.

-- The 23-year-old stated that after the Supreme Court’s decision to decriminalise Section 377 of the Indian Penal Code, she got the confidence to reveal that she is in a relationship with a girl.
+- The 23-year-old stated that after the Supreme Court’s decision to decriminalize Section 377 of the Indian Penal Code, she got the confidence to reveal that she was in a relationship with a girl.

 - On 10 July 2019, she became the first Indian to win a Gold medal in the 100m event at the 30th Summer University Games (World Universiade) in Naples, Italy.
 She completed the track in 11.32 seconds and was in the lead from start to finish.